CDCgov/IMslide/README.md

 * [Marcela Torres](https://www.linkedin.com/in/marcela-torres24)

 As of this writing and because we are no longer on the response changes may have been made to generate these images, but hope that this repo could be helpful for others.
+We encourage others that are on response and participating in making these figures to provide addtional updates as they see fit.

 --------------------------------------------------------------------------------------------